iWinston/typeorm-plus/CONTRIBUTING.md

      ```

 * Create your patch, **including appropriate test cases**.
 Without tests your PR will not be accepted.
-* Add changelog record (short description, link to PR or issues) to the **Unreleased** section of `CHANGELOG.md`.
 * Run the full TypeORM test suite, as described in the [developer documentation](DEVELOPER.md), and ensure that all tests pass.
-* Commit your changes using a descriptive commit message
+* Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
+Adherence to these conventions is necessary because release notes are automatically generated from these messages.

      ```shell
      git commit -a
      ```
+    Note: the optional commit -a command line option will automatically "add" and "rm" edited files.

 * Push your branch to GitHub: